Information for People With a Disability

 - Viewing platforms are for the sole use of our patrons with a disability.
 We have these facilities in place so that we can provide a more equitable experience for patrons with a disability and their carer.

-- Viewing platforms are located at the Mojo, Crossroads, Jambalaya and Delta stages.
+- Viewing platforms are located at the Mojo and Crossroads stages.

 - Due to high demand Bluesfest cannot cater for patrons with a temporary impairment/injury.